jsdf/coffee-react/README.md

 # Coffee-React

-Provides the `csx-coffee` executable, a wrapper for the Coffeescript compiler using [coffee-react-transform](https://github.com/jsdf/coffee-react-transform) so you can build [React](http://facebook.github.io/react/) Components in Coffeescript with JSX-like markup.
+Provides the `csx-coffee` executable, a wrapper for the Coffeescript compiler using [coffee-react-transform](https://github.com/jsdf/coffee-react-transform) so you can build [React](http://facebook.github.io/react/) components in Coffeescript with JSX-like markup.

 ### Example